Northwood F.C.: Bukowski and Ringrose take charge

-Return to the Southern League, 2024–
+Southern League struggles, 2024–2026

 Ahead of the 2024–25 season, Northwood were moved sideways into the Southern League for the first time since 2018, after six years as Isthmian League members.

-Then in June 2024, Northwood announced the appointment of former Queens Park Rangers and Wycombe Wanderers midfielder Scott Donnelly as their new manager, the 36-year-old's first managerial position.
+Then, in June 2024, Northwood announced the appointment of former Queens Park Rangers and Wycombe Wanderers midfielder Scott Donnelly as their new manager, the 36-year-old's first managerial position.
 Donnelly had most recently coached at Rayners Lane.
 Donnelly was sacked in September having lost all nine competitive games he took charge of, including seven straight in the league.

 An interim management team of Steve Ringrose, Ryan Young and Richard Elderfield took charge of five matches in all competitions, winning two, drawing one and losing two – a run which included Northwood's first league win of the season, a 2–1 success at Beaconsfield Town.

-Then in late October 2024, Northwood announced the appointment of Gary Meakin as the club's new manager – who returned for a second spell in charge, almost 12 years after his first one ended.
+Then, in late October 2024, Northwood announced the appointment of Gary Meakin as the club's new manager – who returned for a second spell in charge, almost 12 years after his first one ended.
 Meakin had most recently led Rayners Lane to promotion to Step 4 for the first time in their history, alongside winning the Middlesex Senior Cup, and before that enjoyed a long spell at Beaconsfield Town and a successful stint at Egham Town.

 However, Meakin would announce his resignation on 22 March 2025 after a 2–0 defeat at home to Flackwell Heath saw Northwood slip into the Division One Central relegation places.
 It was Northwood's sixth straight league defeat.

 Two of Northwood's senior players Jon-Jo Bates and Jack Smith then took interim charge until the end of the season.
 In nine matches under Bates and Smith, the club collected 17 points – largely thanks to four successive league victories in April – which helped secure Northwood's Step 4 status as they stayed up by two points, finishing 16th.

 The strong end to the season saw Jon-Jo Bates and Jack Smith confirmed as permanent joint managers in May 2025.
+However, on 25 January 2026 Northwood parted company with Bates and Smith following a 2–0 defeat at Marlow, a result that saw the club slip into the bottom four relegation places with 15 games to go.

+Assistant manager Dennis Quigley took charge of two matches, before the club confirmed the appointment of Tommy Cooney as their new manager.
+Cooney arrived from Step 5 side Arlesey Town on 25 February 2026.

+However on Easter Monday 2026, Northwood's long stay at Step 4 came to an end after they were relegated following a 4–4 draw at Beaconsfield Town.
+It was Northwood's first relegation since 2007, returning them to Step 5 for the first time since the 1990s.

+Cooney tendered his resignation in May 2026 citing the club's impending placement at Step 5 in the Combined Counties Football League, rather than the Spartan South Midlands Football League, as the reason for his departure.